ReDI-School/nrw-html-and-css/lesson17/index.md

 1. The usage of overflow and text effects is more situational.
 Please practice using these rules on W3Schools or MDN.
 You can find examples to practice on the respective pages there.

-2. Try to make the menu points in the navigation bar of your website scrollable on the horizontal axis when the page is viewed on a very small screen width.
+2. Try to make the menu items (links) in the navigation bar of your website scrollable on the horizontal axis when the page is viewed on a very small screen width.
 This feature is the new thing which we add with checkpoint 17.
 Here are the respective links to compare your solution

    - [Portfolio Project - Checkpoint 17](https://github.com/ReDI-School/nrw-html-and-css-2021-spring/tree/checkpoint17/checkpoint)
    - [What has changed between Checkpoint 17 and Checkpoint 16?](https://github.com/ReDI-School/nrw-html-and-css-2021-spring/compare/checkpoint16...checkpoint17).
 Use this link to see the differences between two checkpoints.
 The right side shows the things which are added with Checkpoint 17.